dennisonbertram/mcp-ethers-v6/README.md

 - `getFeeData`: Get detailed fee data including base fee and priority fee

 ### Wallet Operations
+- `generateWallet`: Generate a new Ethereum wallet with a random private key
 - `checkWalletExists`: Check if a wallet is configured (without exposing private keys)
 - `getWalletBalance`: Get the native token balance of a wallet
 - `getWalletTransactionCount`: Get the number of transactions sent from a wallet